 Included Meals: Breakfast, Lunch, & Dinner

-Start your day with an early breakfast at the lodge, then head out for an exciting morning game drive in the Kasenyi Plains.
-This part of Queen Elizabeth National Park is famous for its open savannah, dramatic scenery, and abundance of wildlife.
+Start your day early with breakfast, then head out for a morning game drive of about 3 to 4 hours in the Kasenyi Plains of Queen Elizabeth National Park.

 Optional Activity: Private Boat Cruise